-You still see the ability to multi-task popping up in job descriptions but it's a fallacy that leads to sub-optimum performance, because it's a whole lot of unnecessary dumbbells that your attention muscle needs to lift, moving back and forth between tasks.
-Which gives you much less cognitive energy for pumping out the good stuff.
+You still see the ability to multi-task popping up in job descriptions,.
+Still, it's a fallacy that leads to sub-optimum performance because it's a whole lot of unnecessary dumbbells that your attention muscle needs to lift, moving back and forth between tasks, which gives you much less cognitive energy for pumping out the good stuff.
 One thing at a time does better work faster.

 5. Right music, right volume = pure productivity